 Although extremely rare, if your child is having trouble breathing or has swelling of the face, call 911.

 Should I avoid certain foods?

 Every baby is different.
-Whereas some mothers may discover their little ones get gassy or fussy after they eat beans, cauliflower, or broccoli, others may be able to tolerate those foods just fine.
+Some moms may discover that their little ones get gassy or fussy after they eat beans, cauliflower, or broccoli, while other babies can tolerate these foods just fine.
 And some mothers can confirm that after they eat spicy foods, their babies don't seem to like the taste of their breast milk.
-Again, other babies may not mind if Mom's just downed a bunch of red-hot chili peppers.
+Again, other babies may not mind if mom just enjoyed a bunch of red-hot chili peppers.

 Just like during pregnancy, nursing moms should avoid or limit their intake of fish high in mercury, since high mercury levels can damage the developing nervous system.

-Also, if you're noticing a pattern (of fussiness, gassiness, colicky behavior, etc.), try to keep track of exactly what you eat and how your baby reacts to it each time, then talk to your doctor.
-He or she may suggest eliminating the possibly offending food (such as dairy products — a common allergen) from your diet for a few days to see if there's any change.
+Also, if you notice a pattern (of fussiness, gassiness, colicky behavior, etc.), try to keep track of exactly what you eat and how your baby reacts to it each time, then talk to your doctor.
+He or she may suggest not eating the food (such as dairy products, a common allergen) for a few days to see if there's any change.

 Is alcohol still a "no-no"?

 When a nursing mom drinks alcohol, a small amount of it gets into her breast milk.